 A Level Business, English Language and Literature, Accounting

 Now this combination isn’t an expected one.
-But the combination of Business, English Language and Literature with Accounting can give students the options of places on Degrees in Business and Management Studies, Media Studies, Sociology, Journalism and Politics.
+The combination of Business, English Language and Literature with Accounting isn’t a set of subjects you would expect to see.
+But, they can give students the options of places on many Degrees.
+Including Degrees in Business and Management Studies, Media Studies, Sociology, Journalism and Politics.

 A-Level English Literature, History, Psychology